DCASE-REPO/dcase2018_baseline/task4/readme.md

 **Note:** The performance might not be exactly reproducible on a GPU based system.
 However, it runs in around 8 hours on a single Nvidia Geforce 1080 Ti GPU.

+## Citation

+If you are using this source code please consider citing [the following paper](https://hal.inria.fr/hal-01850270v1):

+>  R. Serizel, N. Turpault, H. Eghbal-Zadeh, A. P. Shah .
+“Large-Scale Weakly Labeled Semi-Supervised Sound Event Detection in Domestic Environments ”.
+Submitted to *DCASE2018 Workshop*, 2018.

 ## Authors

 Nicolas Turpault, Romain Serizel, Hamid Eghbal-Zadeh, Ankit Parag Shah, 2018 -- Present